pelya/dpmaster-udp-hole-punching/readme.txt

 Finally, be aware that you can't declare an address mapping from or to "0.0.0.0", neither can you declare an address mapping to a loopback address (i.e. 127.x.y.z:p).
-Mapping from a loopback address is permitted though, and it's actually the only way to make dpmaster accept a server talking from a loopback address.
+Mapping from a loopback address is permitted though, and it's actually one of the 2 only ways to make dpmaster accept a server talking from a loopback address (the other way being a command line option used for test purposes - do NOT run your master with this option!).

 8) LISTENING INTERFACES: